![]() |

 The LORD said, "Do you have good reason to be angry?"
 Then Jonah went out from the city and sat east of it.
 There he made a shelter for himself and sat under it in the shade until he could see what would happen in the city.
 So the LORD God appointed a plant and it grew up over Jonah to be a shade over his head to deliver him from his discomfort.
 And Jonah was extremely happy about the plant.… Jonah 4:4-6

 The Old Arabic word for the swelling of the sun is yakburu, meaning “he is getting big” and with the intensive active prefix: yukabbiru, it means "he is enlarging."
-This it is related to the Proto-Dravidian word for an east-facing Sun temple, which is O-piru.
-The caste of priests who served in the sun temples were called Hapiru, Habiru, 'Apiru or Abru, from which the English word "Hebrew" is derived.
-The priests' morning ritual involved greeting and blessing the rising sun and offering prayers as it swelled on the horizon.
+This it is related to the word O-piru, a reference to an east-facing Sun temple.
+The Hebrew ruler-priests who served in the sun temples were called Hapiru, Habiru, 'Apiru or Abru, from which the English word "Hebrew" is derived.
+In Ancient Akkadian abru means "priest".

-This practice of venerating the sun is very ancient.
-It continues today in the morning ritual of devout Hindus (Agnihotra) and in the Jewish Sun Blessing ritual (Birkat Hachama) that is performed every 28 years.
+The morning ritual of the Hebrew priests involved greeting and blessing the rising sun and offering prayers as it swelled on the horizon.
+This practice of sun veneration continues in the morning ritual of devout Hindus (Agnihotra) and in the Jewish Sun Blessing ritual (Birkat Hachama) that is performed every 28 years.

-Similarly, the Horite Hebrew priests of Nekhen (c.
-4000 BC) placed invocations to Horus at the summit of the fortress at dawn.
-The priests faced the eastern horizon to greet the rising sun, the emblem of Re and his son Horus.
-Prayers were offered at dawn and dusk.
+The Horite Hebrew priests of Nekhen (c.
+4000 BC) placed invocations to Horus/HR at the summit of the fortress at dawn.
+They faced the eastern horizon to greet the rising sun, the emblem of Re, th High God, and his son Horus/HR.

+Nekhen is where the oldest life-sized human statue was found: a priest from the temple of Horus, dating to c.3000 BC.
+Votive offerings at the Nekhen temple were ten times larger than the normal mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine city.
 One of the Chief Inspectors of the Horite priests of Nekhen was Horemkhawef.
 His tomb has been identified.

-Nekhen is where the oldest life-sized human statue was found: a priest from the temple of Horus, c.3000 BC.
-Votive offerings at the Nekhen temple were ten times larger than the normal mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine city.

 No comments: